Facts of Benito Juárez, Tlaxcala

 The number of inhabited private households with only one room is 92.

-The total number of inhabited private dwellings that have piped water inside is 1528.
+In Benito Juárez, there are 1528 inhabited private dwellings that have access to piped water inside the dwelling.

 This refers to private homes that are inhabited without access to piped water within the home 1.

-The number of private homes with drainage and sanitation with water intake in this locality is 1504.
+In Benito Juárez, the number of private homes with drainage and sanitary facilities with water intake is 1504.

 The number of inhabited private households without a motor vehicle in this area is 1003.